 Remove the thyme from the stems and add into the flour.
 Stir to combine and make a well in the center.

 Add in sour cream and half and half.
 I like to use a fork to combine the liquid ingredients with the dry.
 The dough should start to come together, but should not be a wet dough.
-If it is too crumbly, add in a tsp of half and half at a time until it comes together to form a loose dough.
+If it is too crumbly, add in a teaspoon of half and half at a time until it comes together to form a loose dough.

 Transfer to a clean work surface and fold the loose dough towards you bringing in any loose flour.
 Press down slightly, but do not knead.
 Turn the dough 90° and repeat until all the loose flour is incorporated.
 If you have to add a tad more half and half, go ahead.